 By 2014, YWCA Glendale was a keystone in the movement to end domestic violence in Glendale, developing partnerships with local community and government agencies.
 In October of 2014, we hosted our first Candlelight Vigil, honoring those whom had lost their lives to domestic violence and celebrating the work our community has done in the field.

-In 2017, we expanded our programs to include housing and homelessness prevention services, creating an opportunity to help survivors transition from homelessness to permanent, safe housing.
+In 2017, we launched a Domestic Violence Housing First Program to include housing and homelessness prevention services, creating an opportunity to help survivors transition from homelessness to permanent, safe housing.